diamante-io/Diamante-Net-Core/docs/architecture.md

     housekeeping.
 Long-term signed, canonical state is stored in bulk form in history archives.

 - Set of public HTTP nodes.
-Not running DiamNet-core.
+Not running diamnet-core.
 Running apache/nginx/node/HTTP stack of choice.
 Flexible.
 Tasked with:
   - HTTP traffic from the outside world
   - Serving queries about ledger state from one of the SQL DBs